morarupasukaru/devdocs/frontend/WebComponents.md

         console.log('custom event happened');
     });
 ```
-* event can be dispatch fro web component in two ways:
+* event can be dispatch from web component in two ways:
     * [custom events](https://web.dev/shadowdom-v1/#using-custom-events)
       can be used to inform event to users of web components
     * alternative is to dispatch event on host element self; event in that case will be fire in